bolivthom/National-Police-College-Recruitment-Website/README.md

 **Clone and run for a quick way to see the Website in action.**

-A Website built in Flask for applicants applying to the National Police College
+A Prototype Website built in Flask for applicants applying to the National Police College

 ## To Use